Class EnumConstant

 Though this class offers a streamlined set of reflection features, the Native Oracle Library Reflection-Classes offer a detailed AST interface into the standard Java Compiler.
 If you would like to use these Tree's to provide further code analysis on your Java-Doc Pages, this field is provided as a convenience for such purposes.

-If a user decides to make use of the native Sun/Oracle VariableTree instance that was used to build this EnumConstant instance, it may be retrieved from this transient field.
+If a user decides to make use of the native Oracle VariableTree instance that was used to build this EnumConstant instance, it may be retrieved from this transient field.

-NOTE: The package com.sun.source.tree "reuses" or "overloads" the VariableTree object such that it may represent either a Field, or an Enumerated Constant.
+The package com.sun.source.tree "reuses" or "overloads" the VariableTree class in that it may represent either a Field, or an Enumerated-Constant.

 • Method Detail